 Why you should get prepared

-We've all had it happen - a car breakdown, an appliance malfunction or a bill that's way bigger than normal.
-Whether you're on a tight budget or not, the extra few hundred (or thousand) dollars when you’re not prepared can derail all your financial plans.
+We’ve all been caught in life’s unexpected downpours— a car breakdown, an appliance malfunction or a bill that's way bigger than normal.
+Whether you're on a tight budget or not, an unplanned expense can throw your financial goals off course.

 Work out what you need